-Funnily, mixed effect regression was the first type of regression analysis I learned (I was given a huge complex data set with no prior R experience and told to analyze it).
+Funnily, mixed effect regression was the first type of regression analysis I learned (I was given a huge complex data set with no prior R experience as an analysis task).
 I compiled a collection of papers and link and books that I used to self teach.
-Right now it’s a bit disorganized, but I will slowly put some structure when I have free time.
 My goal is to provide the links and a description as to why they were useful/why I needed that information so one can follow along and self teach also.

-I am also continually updating it as new sources arise.
+I am also continually updating it as new sources arise or links get broken.

 To begin, the following are MUST READ books or papers or tutorials.
 They really set the foundation for understanding and building multilevel models and what they capture beyond regular ordinary least squares regression (they aren’t necessarily in reading order, links may need to be updated too).

 - Gelman and Hill: Data Analysis Using Regression and Multilevel/Hierarchical Models

 - Andrew Gelman is a must.
 Although the techniques and packages he uses aren’t necessarily what I ended up using in my analysis flow, he explains the intuition behind MLM very well. *to download, click the “get” link at the top of the page

 - Nezlek 2008: Multilevel modeling for social and personality psychology